 The key to getting the care you need after any type of car accident—even one that may seem relatively minor—is to have a thorough evaluation and assessment by a doctor, and to have that assessment performed as soon after the accident as possible.
 During the assessment, a physical exam, diagnostic imaging, and other techniques can be employed to provide the doctor with in-depth information about your condition.
 And, that means you’ll be much more likely to receive care that can help prevent or at least lessen the long-term effects of a car crash.

 If your medical exam finds evidence of a head injury or an injury to the nerves in the neck or elsewhere in the spine, your medical costs can wind up skyrocketing over time.
 You may be left with permanent brain and nerve damage, paralysis, cognitive deficits, or other serious side effects that can take a toll on every aspect of your life for years to come.

-Contact an Attorney at Our Firm
+Contact an Attorney at Our Cleveland Firm Today!

 The first step after any type of accident is to seek medical care for your injuries, even if you feel “fine.”
 Then, talk to a lawyer who can make sure you’re compensated for your medical costs as well as other accident-related costs and losses.

 The Mellino Law Firm has been helping Cleveland-area clients protect their rights following motor vehicle accidents and other acts of negligence for more than 30 years.
 Our team knows how devastating a head injury can be, and we also understand the far-reaching effects these injuries can have on your health, your finances, and your life.

 If you’ve been severely injured due to someone else’s negligence, call The Mellino Law Firm at (440) 276-3535 and request a free consultation with one of our Cleveland brain injury lawyers today.